Man Utd ask Valverde about interim post

 They feel recruiting Paris St-Germain coach Mauricio Pochettino immediately may not be as straightforward as has been suggested.

-Pochettino said on Tuesday he was "so happy" at PSG and that he will not be distracted by links to the United job.
+Former Tottenham manager Pochettino said on Tuesday he was "so happy" at PSG and that he will not be distracted by links to the United job.

-Valverde fits the template of an experienced manager who may not expect to get the United job on a full-time basis.
+Valverde fits the template of an experienced coach who may not expect to get the job on a permanent basis after the stint as interim manager.

 The Spaniard's last managerial role was with Barcelona, whom he guided to successive La Liga titles and the 2018 Copa del Rey before being sacked in January 2020.